sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 ## Sourcegraph Bitbucket Server Plugin

-We recommend installing the [Sourcegraph Bitbucket Server plugin](https://github.com/sourcegraph/bitbucket-server-plugin/tree/master) so user doesn't need to install and configure the browser extension to get code intelligence when browsing code or reviewing pull requests on Bitbucket Server.
+We recommend installing the [Sourcegraph Bitbucket Server plugin](https://github.com/sourcegraph/bitbucket-server-plugin/tree/master) so users don't need to install and configure the browser extension to get code intelligence when browsing code or reviewing pull requests on Bitbucket Server.

 The plugin also enables **faster ACL permission syncing between Sourcegraph and Bitbucket Server** and adds **webhooks to Bitbucket Server**, which are used by and highly recommended for [Campaigns](../user/campaigns.md).